darkeclipz/recipes/template.md

 ## Steps

-A numbered list of steps that have to be taken for the recipe.
+An ordered list of steps that have to be taken for the recipe.

 ## Sources

-A numberered list of references to the sources that have been used.
+An ordered list of references to the sources that have been used.